-Sep Jan May Sep Ref Outcome Action Lead Milestone - Dec 20 - Apr 21 - Aug 21 - Dec 21 ¥2 1.1 Staff across the Local Area will have the Raise awareness of effective engagement and Participation & Engagement Teams Understanding the barriers and using these to support the development of the coproduction framework and participation toolkit appropriatecoproductionskill set,across all staff inconfidence, athe areasharedunderstandingand the tools I set, infidence, a irred derstanding d the tools support m in rking in tnership h children, ung people d their practice and local guidance from parent carers and young people is co-produced, launched and rolled out.
-This will enable everyone from leaders and managers to frontline staff to have a shared and to support them in working in partnership with children, As part of the CO-production Framework as a for staff across the local area, focused on the young people and families has been establish will be led by young people and PCF respect for staff across the local area, focused on the voice of Children, young people and families has been established.
-These sessions and their families which will support practitioners in gaining the views of children, young people and their families; this will include coproduced templates and top tips for collecting the voice of the child and basic how basic principles of participation and co-production and to show how it can be built into practice and monitored to ensure it is 10 (72)
+Sep Jan May Sep Ref Outcome Action Lead Milestone Dec 20 Apr 21 - Aug 21 Dec 21 Y2 1.1 Staff across the Local Area will have the Raise awareness of effective engagement and Participation & Engagement Teams Understanding the barriers and using these to support the development of the coproduction framework and participation toolkit 7 skill set, confidence, a shared understanding and the tools the area hared understanding (SCC/CCG) A Somerset Co-production Framework based on national best practice and local guidance from parent carers and young people is co-produced, launched and rolled out.
+This will enable everyone from leaders and managers to frontline staff to have a shared and consistent understanding of the key principles of co-production to support them in working in partnership with children, young people and their families As part of the Co-production Framework a schedule of inductions for staff across the local area, focused on the voice of Children, young people and families has been established.
+These sessions will be led by young people and PCF respectively their The coproduced participation toolkit is refreshed and re-launched which will support practitioners in gaining the views of children, young people and their families; this will include coproduced templates and top tips for collecting the voice of the child and young person to ensure consistent practice.
+Sector specific guidance for staff is co-produced to explain the basic principles of participation and co-production and to show how it can be built into practice and monitored to ensure it is effective in improving outcomes for children and young people The annual self-assessment as part of the Co-production Framework, is used to establish the effectiveness of co-production across each statutory partner and allows leaders to monitor the effectiveness across the area and plan for targeted intervention 10 of 72